lessy-community/lessy/docs/production_environment.md

 # systemctl enable lessy
 ```

-Lessy will take a bit of time to start because docker-compose needs to build
+Lessy will take a bit of time to start because docker-compose needs to download
-the image first (install dependencies and compile frontend).
-After few minutes,
+the image first.
+After few seconds depending on your connection, you should
-you should have a running `lessy_lessy_1` container listening on port 3000.
+have a running `lessy_lessy_1` container listening on port 3000.

 Now, you must initialize your database schema: